WenqiAngieWu/WenqiAngieWu.github.io/aboutme.md

 <p> <blockquote>'In New York, concrete jungle where dreams are made of, there's nothin' you can't do,’ Jay-Z and Alicia Keys sings in the song ‘Empire State of Mind’</blockquote></p>

 <p>The song started to play in my head when I was watching this welcome video.
-But soon I realized that deep inside my heart, I have been seeking something else.
+But soon I realized that deep down in my heart, I have been seeking something else.
 All over NYC are dreams and sixpence, but some people look up at the moon, and here we are standing in the lunar light... </p>